Opiates and Your Brain

 If your doctor prescribes opiates to treat a specific condition and you take the medication as directed, there is an extremely low chance you will develop a drug addiction.
 On the other hand, if you take opiates in excessive doses or against the direction of your doctor, a drug addiction can easily develop.

 Opiates activate the reward system of your brain when or if you develop an addiction.
-While it is true that you can experience a few brief moments of pleasure by abusing opiates, the outcome will never change — you will find yourself battling an addiction that will require you to enter drug rehab.
+While it is true that you can experience a few brief moments of pleasure by abusing opiates, the outcome will never change — you will find yourself battling an addiction that will require you to enter drug rehab for addiction treatment.